Gurrt/software-process/assignment-1/combined.md

     and availability needs of it's stakeholders.
- 3. Security solutions were seemingly slapped together in a shoddy manner instead of through the kind of systematic approach that is expected in a highquality software solution.
+ 3. Security solutions were seemingly slapped together in a shoddy manner instead of through the kind of systematic approach that is expected in a high quality software solution.
  4. Many thousands of pages of legal healthcare regulations did not translated seamlessly into functional requirements.
- 5. The basic architecture was designed and built around the notion that the system would forward requests for quotes from insurance seekers to external vendors in real-time; however, this massive interconnectivity and the subsequent burden on the government servers caused the system to collapse.
+ 5. The basic architecture was designed and built around the notion that the system would forward requests for quotes from insurance seekers to external vendors in real-time; however, this massive inter-connectivity and the subsequent burden on the government servers caused the system to collapse.

 >However, all these points, extracted from [1] are a compilation of the